-It’s common to reevaluate the existing business structure, as well as each owners’ stake in the company, when a business experiences operational changes or growth.
-It’s also a good time to rethink your ownership percentages when a partial owner wants a greater piece of the business pie-either due to longer hours, more money brought to the table, or the acquisition of a premium client.
+When a business experiences operational changes or growth, it’s common to reevaluate the existing business structure, as well as each owners’ stake in the company.
+It’s also a good time to rethink your business ownership percentages when a partial owner wants a greater piece of the business pie, whether that’s due to longer hours, more money brought to the table, or the acquisition of a premium client.

 Any changes to ownership are not decisions you should make lightly, as they’re complex issues and have financial, tax, and legal implications.
 You’ll want to ensure any adjustments to your company’s business structure or its ownership percentages are completed after thorough due diligence.
 This will protect your own stake in the company, provide clear outlines for other owners and their interests, as well as ensure all abide by applicable state and federal laws.